-Thermostats were another popular topic <include photo of smart thermostat>, as a once prosaic device becomes an early leader in the smarthome IoT category.
+Thermostats were another popular topic, as a once prosaic device becomes an early leader in the smarthome IoT category.
 Honeywell’s launch of Lyric showed that Nest can’t rest on their laurels, as they quickly shot up to being the second most popularly discussed IoT product.

 A Volatile Leaderboard